Arize-ai/phoenix/DEVELOPMENT.md

 ```bash
 pre-commit install
 ```
-If installed, the pre-commit hooks configured in `.pre-commit-config.yaml` will automatically run prior to each `git commit`.
+Once installed, the pre-commit hooks configured in `.pre-commit-config.yaml` will automatically run prior to each `git commit`.

 ## Building the `phoenix` Package